mdevilliers/redishappy/readme.md

 vagrant up
 ```

-The packages are then at - $GOPATH/src/github.com/redishappy/
+The packages are automatically built to - $GOPATH/src/github.com/redishappy/

 The vagrant box also installs HAProxy, Docker and https://github.com/mdevilliers/docker-rediscluster for manual testing.